-To determine whether there is evidence of synchronous seasonal moulting, and to provide insight into the onset of reproductive season, we constructed two additional GAMs, one for each sex.
-In these models the response variable was the index of pleonal expansion (treated as a numeric variable) and the predictor was the time of the year.
-To determine the reproductive season of B. latro on Aldabra, we constructed a GAM with a binomial error distribution with the response variable being whether a female was seen carrying eggs during a survey transect or not, with time of the year and phase of the moon as response variables.
+We constructed two additional GAMs, one for each sex.
+In these models the response variable was the index of pleonal expansion (treated as a numeric variable) and the predictor was time of year.
+To determine the reproductive season of B. latro on Aldabra, we constructed a GAM with a binomial error distribution with the response variable being whether a female was seen carrying eggs during a survey transect or not, with time of year and lunar phase as response variables.

 RESULTS

-Density and abundance
+Density and abundance over time

-Overall, we performed 281 surveys over the study period which led to a total of 8145 individual encounters.
+Overall, we performed 281 surveys over the study period with 8145 individual B. latro encounters.
+Birgus latro density in the study area was 3.2–189.4 ind. ha-1, with an overall average density of 35.4 ± 1.69 ind. ha-1 (mean ± SE).
+The overall density showed small variations between years, but no long-term trend is observable (Fig. 2A).
+Population estimate here…

+Effect of season and habitat

+The number of B. latro males and females encountered was strongly affected by the time of year and the distance from shore.
+In general, more males were encountered during January–June than July–December.
+In March and April, males were concentrated away from the shore (Fig. 3A) and more females were encountered closer to shore.
+In contrast, during July-December, when fewer males were seen, female density was higher in both coastal and inland areas, particularly between October and November (Fig. 3A).

-The two principal components of the habitat composition explained 81% of the variance found among transect sections (Fig. S1 in Supplement 1).
-The first component was strongly correlated with an increase on the area covered by open mixed scrub, but mainly with a decrease on percentage of exposed surface.
-The second component was largely correlated with an increase of grass and with a decrease of standard mixed scrub.
-These habitat differences, however, did not significantly affect the detectability or the abundances of Birgus latro (Fig. S2 and Fig. S3 in Supplement 2).
+The two principal components of the habitat composition analysis explained 81% of the variance among transect sections (Fig. S1 in Supplement 1).
+The first component was strongly correlated with a decrease in exposed surface and an increase in open mixed scrub.
+The second component was largely correlated with an increase of grass and a decrease of standard mixed scrub.
+These habitat differences did not affect the detectability or abundance of B. latro (Figs. S2 and S3 in Supplement 2).
 Overall, based on AIC values, the most parsimonious models were those fitting a negative exponential function to the detection process.

-B. latro density in the study area varied between 3.2 and 189.4 individuals per hectare, with an overall average density of 35.4 ± 1.69 ind. ha-1 (mean ± SE).
-The overall density shows small variations over the years, but no long term trend is observable (Fig. 2A).
-Similarly, there was no significant variation on density with moon cycle (p = 0.916).
-Contrastingly, there were important seasonal changes on abundance, being above average between February and June, with a clear peak in April, and below average for the rest of the year (Fig. 2B).
+There was no variation in density with moon cycle (p = 0.916) but there were seasonal changes in abundance, with encounters being above average between February and June, with a clear peak in April, and below average for the rest of the year (Fig. 2B).

-The number of B. latro males and females encountered was strongly affected by the time of the year and the distance from shore.
-In general, male counts in each transect section were largest during the first half of the year.
-Within that period, between March and April, males concentrated away from shore (Fig. 3A).
-During the same period, when inshore counts were high for males, female counts were higher closer to shore.
-In contrast, during the second half of the year when male counts were the lowest, female counts were at the highest both in coastal and inshore sections, particularly between October and November (Fig. 3A).

-Although moon phase did not affect the overall B. latro densities, it had distinct and complementary effects on males and females (Fig. 4A).
-While female counts were the largest during periods of full moon, males were encountered in higher densities during new moon when the illuminated fraction of the moon was at its minimum.
+Although moon phase did not affect overall B. latro densities, it had distinct effects on males and females (Fig. 4A), with females being most abundant during periods of full moon, and males during new moon.

-Sex ratio and sizes
+Sex ratio and size

-The overall B. latro male:female ratio of observed individuals was approximately 3:1 (76% male), which increases to approximately 4:1 (82% male) if only sexually mature individuals are included.
-As inferred by the count models, this ratio however, shows significant temporal and spatial variation, ranging between 57% of individuals encountered being male during November in areas close to shore and 86% during March in areas far from shore.
+The overall B. latro sex ratio of observed individuals was approximately 3:1 (76% male; n = XXX), and approximately 4:1 (82% male; n = XXX) for only sexually mature individuals.
+This ratio shows temporal and spatial variation, ranging from 57% of individuals encountered being male during November in areas close to shore to 86% during March in inland areas.